hitesh22rana/OptySys/backend/README.md

 This will create a virtual environment named `venv` in the root directory of the project.
 To activate the virtual environment, run the following command:

-For Linux/MacOS users:-
+For Linux/MacOS users:

 ```bash
 source venv/bin/activate
 ```

-For Windows users:-
+For Windows users:

 ```shell
 source venv\Scripts\activate